 A man was charged with assault for smearing peanut butter on a doorknob.
 The victim was allergic, but it still warrants a mention.

 In Sweden, a metal snuffbox is colloquially known as a "slagsmålsdosa" (fighting box).
-And yes, there are many recorded instances of people fighting with them, though they have lost popularity since The Sixties.
+And yes, there are many recorded instances of people fighting with them, though they have lost popularity since The '60s.

 The famous samurai Musashi is said to have defeated his rival Kojiro with an extremely long wooden sword he quickly fashioned from an oar.
 Although it sounds bizarre, this is quite logical: reach is a big decider in a swordfight, in most swordfights you're meant to deflect the opponent's blade with the flat of your blade, and getting hit with an oar hurts like hell.

 Okinawan villages were regular targets of evil lords who twirled their mustaches while cackling.
-Some Japanese fishermen, in response, made an entire martial art half-based off of two-handed swordplay, half-based off of staff combat, all for...an oar.
-From paddling boats.
+Some Japanese fishermen, in response, made an entire martial art half-based off of two-handed swordplay, half-based off of staff combat, all using an oar.
 And won.
 This obscure but deadly martial art is called "chikin sunakachi", or "ekudi".

 Bartitsu and La Canne are two martial arts devoted to defending yourself with your walking stick.
 When so many gentlemen carry around a wooden club with a weighted metal head, it's only natural that they tend to get used in brawls.